sqlancer/sqlancer/README.md

 We have created a [Slack workspace](https://join.slack.com/t/sqlancer/shared_invite/zt-eozrcao4-ieG29w1LNaBDMF7OB_~ACg) to discuss SQLancer, and DBMS testing in general.
 SQLancer's official Twitter handle is [@sqlancer_dbms](https://twitter.com/sqlancer_dbms).

+# FAQ

+## I am running SQLancer on the latest version of a supported DBMS.
+Is it expected that SQLancer prints many AssertionErrors?

+In many cases, SQLancer does not support the latest version of a DBMS.
+You can check the [`.github/workflows/main.yml`](https://github.com/sqlancer/sqlancer/blob/master/.github/workflows/main.yml) directory to determine which version we use in our CI tests, which corresponds to the currently supported version of that DBMS.
+SQLancer should print only an `AssertionError` and produce a corresponding log file, if it has identified a bug.
+To upgrade SQLancer to support a new DBMS version, either two options are advisable: (1) the generators can be updated to no longer generate certain patterns that might cause errors (e.g., which might be the case if a keyword or option is no longer supported) or (2) the newly-appearing errors can be added as [expected errors](https://github.com/sqlancer/sqlancer/blob/354d591cfcd37fa1de85ec77ec933d5d975e947a/src/sqlancer/common/query/ExpectedErrors.java) so that SQLancer ignores them when they appear (e.g., this is useful if some error-inducing patterns cannot easily be avoided).

+Another reason for many failures on a supported version could be that error messages are printed in a non-English locale (which would then be visible in the stack trace).
+In such a case, try setting the DBMS' locale to English (e.g., see the [PostgreSQL homepage](https://www.postgresql.org/docs/current/locale.html).

 # Additional Documentation